vibhoragarwal/techvibhor/_posts/microsoft_bot.md

 ## Testing

-Apart from emulator, you can look at this:
+Apart from emulator, you can look at these options:

 [Bot Test options](https://learn.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)